 Maciej has visited the mela seven times between 2010 and 2017 and has an extensive collection of images from this event.

-His “Sonepur Mela” book will be publishd in March 2021.
+“Sonepur Mela” book will be publishd in April 2021.
 More information about the book: Book – Sonepur Mela – standard edition.